shiftkey-labs/Shiftkey-GenAI-Hacks/RESOURCES.md

-# Shiftkey Generative AI Hackathon Resources
+# ShiftKey Generative AI Hackathon Resources

-This document provides a list of resources to get started with generative AI for the Shiftkey Generative AI Hackathon.

-Sure, here's an enhanced Table of Contents for the "Shiftkey Generative AI Hackathon Resources" document, including hypothetical links for direct navigation to each section:
+Welcome to the resource guide for the ShiftKey Generative AI Hackathon.
+This document is designed to provide you with essential resources and tools to kickstart your journey in the world of Generative AI.

 ### Table of Contents